edsonjesus/games/README.md

-# games
+# Games with Python
+Alura Course PYTHON 3 with Nico Steppat (https://www.linkedin.com/in/steppat/)

-Python application to play Hangman and Guessing Game
+Developing a Python application to play Hangman and Guessing Game

-Repository for learning python in practice
+Repository created for learning Python in practice